olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 | Hybrid XGBoost | 31 | $1,405 | $3,499 | 67.2% | **−0.134** | Overfit |
 | **LSTM (sequence)** | last 10 transactions | **$1,284** | **$3,311** | 112.6% | **+0.307** | Clean |

-The XGBoost model, despite access to the richest feature set, generalizes worst — strong training R² collapses to negative test R², the signature of overfitting to a market regime that later shifted.
-A feature-ablation check on the XGBoost model (removing drift-exposed features like `days_since_start`) didn't fix this: no XGBoost variant achieves positive test R²(log).
-The LSTM, which conditions on each card's own recent transaction sequence at inference time rather than a fixed static mapping, is the only model that holds up under drift — and by a wide margin.
+The XGBoost model, despite access to the richest feature set, generalizes worst.
+Strong training R² collapses to negative test R², the signature of overfitting to a market regime that later shifted.
+A feature-ablation check on the XGBoost model (removing drift-exposed features like `days_since_start`) didn't fix this.
+No XGBoost variant achieves positive test R²(log).
+The LSTM, which conditions on each card's own recent transaction sequence at inference time rather than a fixed static mapping, is the only model that holds up under drift, and by a wide margin.
 This is the strongest single empirical finding in the market module: **the choice of temporal representation matters more than feature richness.**

-The LSTM's much higher MAPE (112.6% vs. XGBoost's 67.2%) alongside a much better R²(log) and MAE looks contradictory at first — it isn't.
-MAPE is dominated by a handful of low-priced cards where even a small dollar error is a huge percentage error; R²(log) and dollar-scale MAE/RMSE are the more trustworthy metrics here given the price distribution's skew.
+The LSTM's much higher MAPE (112.6% vs. XGBoost's 67.2%) alongside a much better R²(log) and MAE looks contradictory at first but it isn't.
+MAPE is dominated by a handful of low-priced cards where even a small dollar error is a huge percentage error.
+R²(log) and dollar-scale MAE/RMSE are the more trustworthy metrics here given the price distribution's skew.

 ## 5. Fusion module: combining condition and market state

-**Architecture.** A locked MLP head (`input_dim → 256 → 64 → 1`, ReLU, dropout 0.2, Huber loss) is shared across every fusion variant — only the input composition changes.
+**Architecture:** A locked MLP head (`input_dim → 256 → 64 → 1`, ReLU, dropout 0.2, Huber loss) is shared across every fusion variant, only the input composition changes.
 This is deliberate: if the architecture were tuned per-variant, gains couldn't be cleanly attributed to *which inputs* were used versus *how the model was tuned*.
 Four embedding blocks, concatenated in a fixed order when used together:

 - **identity** (256-dim, from Stage 1 vision)
 - **condition** (256-dim, from Stage 2 vision)
 - **market-LSTM** (64-dim, hidden state from the LSTM sequence model)
 - **market-XGBoost** (64-dim, engineered feature block used by the XGBoost model)

-16 variants were trained — every single block alone, every pairwise and higher-order combination, a monolithic-XGBoost baseline on raw features (no fusion at all), and a sanity baseline (predict the training-set mean price).
-Every non-trivial variant was trained across 5 seeds; significance between variants was assessed with a paired double-bootstrap (1,000 resamples, independently resampling both rows and seeds).
+16 variants were trained.
+Every single block alone, every pairwise and higher-order combination, a monolithic-XGBoost baseline on raw features (no fusion at all), and a sanity baseline (predict the training-set mean price).
+Every non-trivial variant was trained across 5 seeds, significance between variants was assessed with a paired double-bootstrap (1,000 resamples, independently resampling both rows and seeds).

 **Full results, ranked by test R²(log):**